comododragon/vivado-fsmgen/README.md

 ## Graph Simplification

 The generated FSM escalate in size very easily, having thousands of nodes.
 Sometimes several nodes are inserted to resolve a multi-cycle operation (e.g. loading/storing on DDR3 memory).
 These operations are usually represented by a long chain of sequential states that are always executed when started.
-In other words, if the FSM enters the first state of this long chain, it will always execute all the states in the chain until the operation is finished.
+In other words, if the FSM enters the first state of this long chain, it will always execute all the states in the chain until the operation is finished (similar to a basic block).

 The FSMGen script simplifies such nodes, grouping them as a supernode.
 These nodes are represented with a label ```X-Y```, where ```X``` is the entering node and ```Y``` the exiting node.
 Simplification is only performed when there are no branchs in the middle of the chain and when the chain is sequentially numbered (e.g. a supernode ```10-15``` mandatorily includes nodes ```10```, ```11```, ```12```, ```13```, ```14``` and ```15```).